 Are these destinations safe for families traveling with children?

 Yes.
-Many countries on this list, including Canada, the Netherlands, Australia, Austria, and New Zealand, are especially popular with families due to healthcare access, walkable cities, and family-friendly infrastructure.
+Many countries on this list, including Canada, the Netherlands, Australia, and Austria, are especially popular with families due to healthcare access, walkable cities, and family-friendly infrastructure.

 Can safety rankings change year to year?